 Demo and prep work for our RV kitchen remodel

-I’ll be honest; it took us way longer for the demo and prep work than I thought it would.
+I’ll be honest; the demo and prep work took us way longer than I thought it would.
 You just don’t think of so many little things in advance!

 Next, we removed all of the cabinet doors and hardware.
 This was a bit more tedious, making sure we kept everything well organized and didn’t lose any small parts.